 Nearest Airport: Bagdogra Airport (126 Km)

-Udaipur is a very popular tourist destination and is known for its history, culture, scenic locations, lakes and the Rajput-era palaces.
-The City Palace , the Lake Palace, Bagore Ki Haveli, Jagdish Temple, the Garden of the Maidens or Saheliyon Ki Bari, Sajjan Garh Palace, Kumbhalgarh Fort, Lake Pichola, Fateh Sagar Lake, and Jag Mandir Palace are some of the tourist attractions to visit in Udaipur.
+Udaipur, one of the popular tourist places to visit near Delhi, is known for its history, culture, scenic locations, lakes and the Rajput-era palaces.
+The City Palace, the Lake Palace, Bagore Ki Haveli, Jagdish Temple, the Garden of the Maidens or Saheliyon Ki Bari, Sajjan Garh Palace, Kumbhalgarh Fort, Lake Pichola, Fateh Sagar Lake, and Jag Mandir Palace are some of the top Udaipur Tourist Places.
 With lush greenery and enchanting lakes, the occasional rainfalls enhance the beauty of the city, making it one of the top monsoon destinations in India.

 Nearest Airport: Maharana Pratap Airport (21 Km)